Welcome to the Simmons-Bond Inn Bed & Breakfast

 James B. Simmons

-Steeped in History at The Simmons-Bond Inn Bed & Breakfast
+A story steeped at Simmons-Bond Inn Bed & Breakfast

 There was a time not so long ago when if you asked someone if they expected to live to be one hundred years old, they would probably laugh at the thought.
 In 1940, for example, there were only 3,700 Americans aged one hundred or older.
 By 1990, that figure passed 60,000, and will soon exceed 100,000!
 We use the term "centenarian" to describe anyone who passes one hundred birthdays or more, and almost eighty per cent of them are female.
 But the lady in this story is not a person.
 We attach a feminine persona to cars and ships, but the grand dame I speak of is a house.
 Not just any house, of course.
 She is a twenty room, Greek revival, Queen Anne, Victorian masterpiece.